Forrest22/AOC-2025/README.md

 # AOC-2025

 Trying this year in python.
-Of course you will want to provide your own inputs.
+Of course you will want to provide your own inputs by creating the directory `/inputs` with each relevant day's input text formated as: `day[XX].txt`.
+Leading zeroes area required.

 ## Usage